 It's not often that you can find a great Sc-Ti shaft for under $100—but that's exactly what you can get with the True Alloy SC+TI 6.0 Attack Lacrosse Shaft.

 Weighing in at 5.3 ounces, it's not the lightest shaft available, but it isn't heavy by any means.
 It's also very durable and should hold up well in the highest levels of play.

 If you're looking for an affordable metal attack/middie shaft, you can't go wrong with the True SC+TI 6.0.

 If you have a young child who is just getting into the game or if you're looking for a cheap shaft just to mess around with, look no further than the STX 7000 Attack Shaft.

 It is a basic 7000 alloy shaft with a simple design that comes in black or silver.

 I don't recommend it for high school or other advanced levels of play since it dents/breaks easily, but it's a full-sized shaft that is fine for young children or backyard play at an extremely affordable price.

 How to Choose an Attack/Middie Lacrosse Shaft

 Arguably the most important thing for attackmen and midfielders is to find a lightweight shaft that won't slow down their shot and other movements crucial to offense.

-I generally recommend looking for a shaft that’s at least under 7 ounces and preferably under 6 ounces.
-Most elite attack shafts nowadays weigh between 4 to 6 ounces.
+I generally recommend looking for a shaft that's at least under 7 ounces and preferably under 6 ounces.
+Most of the best lacrosse shafts for middies and attackmen nowadays weigh between 4 to 6 ounces.
 Once you get much higher than this, your shaft may be noticeably heavy.